ankane/shorts/Favorite-Quotes.md

 ***

+> Rules are for the guidance of wise men and the obedience of fools.

+- Douglas Bader

+***

 > Aaron believed that like you literally ought be to asking yourself all of the time “What is the most important thing I could be working on in the world right now?” and if you’re not working on that, why aren’t you?

 - The Internet’s Own Boy